Chris Simms: Broadcasting career

 On July 22, 2013, Chris Simms was included in Fox Sports' commentator lineup for the 2013 college football season.
 He made his debut as color commentator when West Virginia University played the College of William & Mary on August 31, 2013.

 Chris Simms joined Bleacher Report in February 2014 as an NFL analyst.

 From 2014 to 2016, Simms was as a color commentator for the NFL on CBS, joining his father as part of the CBS broadcasting team.
 He left after the 2016 season to join his father's old employer, NBC Sports, where he is a studio analyst for Notre Dame football and a personality on NBC Sports Radio.
 In March 2019, Simms left Bleacher Report to become a full-time employee of NBC working as an analyst for Football Night In America and Notre Dame football, as well as co-host of ProFootballTalk Live.

 In 2021, he began to co-host Peacock's Sunday Night Football Final.

 Personal life

 Simms married Danielle Marie Puleo in August 2004, whom he first met in high school.
 Together, they have two children.

-Simms was arrested in July 2010 and charged with driving while intoxicated, but was acquitted at trial in May 2011.